onqtam/headjack/docs/why/100_1k_10k_words.md

 The Book of Synthesis
 Solving the Meaning Crisis
 Everything, Everywhere, From All Perspectives
+This book will change you more than any other proper attuning to god
+The Markov Carpet
+    Markov Blanket Maxing - what's bigger than a blanket?
+Humanity's [last] business plan
+WeWork
 Minimum Viable Infinity
 The Next Game
 Algorithms to Organize by
+Revolution Cookbook
 Integrated "Why"
 The Paradigm Shift
     Incentives, Information Processing & Social Organization (What up Kuhn)